WKQI: Top 40 wars: WKQI vs. WDRQ

 Danny Bonaduce kept WKQI's morning ratings high, but after he departed in January 1998, the station began to falter.
 ABC/Disney-owned rhythmic-based rival WDRQ took advantage of WKQI's weak spots by moving to a more mainstream Top 40 format with a hotter, more energetic presentation than WKQI.
 WDRQ also gained an advantage on WKQI, which remained a fairly conservative station musically, by emphasizing the then-hot teen-pop movement and stars like Backstreet Boys, Britney Spears, Spice Girls, and *NSYNC.
 By the summer of 2000, WKQI had sunk to fourteenth place in the ratings, while WDRQ had charged into the top ten (though WKQI still outbilled WDRQ by a fair margin).

-Clear Channel took control of the station in 2000 when it merged with AMFM.
+Clear Channel Communications took control of the station in 2000 when it merged with AMFM.
 In February of that year, Clear Channel formed a new morning show called Mojo In The Morning and began to target a younger audience demographic.
 WDRQ continued to win the CHR battle against WKQI for a few more years.

 Channel 955

 On February 4, 2002, at 10 a.m., Clear Channel re-launched WKQI as "Channel 9-5-5" (later stylized as "Channel 955") and began to move the station in a more rhythmic direction to compete more directly with WDRQ.
 WKQI would soon take the ratings lead over WDRQ, whose falling ratings culminated in its format switch to "Variety Hits" as "Doug-FM" on April 1, 2005, leaving WKQI to have the CHR market to itself in Detroit.
 Subsequently, WKQI reclaimed its top 10 showing in Detroit's Arbitron ratings.

 The station currently competes for the CHR audience with Cumulus Media's Hot AC-formatted WDVD, and CIDR-FM across the river in Windsor.

 In February 2020, WKQI and its parent company iHeartMedia celebrated the 20th anniversary of the Mojo In The Morning show with a weeklong on-air celebration featuring celebrity guests and visits from cast members of the show's past.
 It was noted that the show earned the distinction of being the longest-running FM morning program in Michigan history.

 WKQI currently ranks at #6 (5.0) in the Detroit market according to the May 2022 PPM ratings release.

+In 2024, WKQI's logo changed to blue, coinciding with the Detroit Lions' playoff run that season.